ricsanfre/pi-cluster/docs/_docs/node.md

 Only ethernet interface (eth0) will be used connected to the lan switch.
 Interface will be configured through  DHCP using `gateway` DHCP server.

 ## Unbuntu boot from USB

-Follow the procedure indicated [here](/docs/ubuntu/) using cloud-init configuration files (`user-data` and `network-config`) depending on the storage architectural option selected.
-Since DHCP is used no need to change default `/boot/network-config` file.
+Follow the procedure indicated [here](/docs/ubuntu/) using following cloud-init configuration files (`user-data` and `network-config`). `user-data` file used depends on the storage architectural option selected.
+Since DHCP is used it is not needed to change default `/boot/network-config` file.

 | Storage Architeture | node1   | node2 | node3 | node 4 |